Today, I’m going to teach you how to use local MLM events, such as trade shows, bazaars, and festivals to grow your network marketing business.

 Local events are a wonderful way to grow your network marketing business.
-This includes craft fairs, trade shows, festivals, BBQ cook-offs, special events, farmer’s markets, seasonal events, local fairs, etc.
+This includes craft fairs, trade shows, festivals, BBQ cook-offs, special events, farmer’s markets, health fairs, seasonal events, local fairs, etc.

 The beauty of events is that people come to you!
 People approach your booth and ask you more about your products and what you do.
 To me, that’s 100 times better than chasing people or approaching strangers.
 What do you think?

 Depending on the event, you can meet hundreds, even thousands of people who might be interested in learning more about what you have to offer.
 Your job is to be organized, have a good game plan, and work smart.
-Think of yourself as an information provider and ambassador to your company, not a salesman.
+Think of yourself as an information provider and ambassador to your company, not some slick salesperson.

 One of my team members and I rented a table/booth today at the YMCA in Spring Hill, Florida.
 It was a Health Fair for women in celebration of Breast Cancer Awareness Month.
-The event was three hours long and was located right inside of the YMCA.
+The event was three hours long and was located inside of the YMCA building.

 We were given a table and we had about an hour to set up from 8 am to 9 am.
 The event went from 9 am to 12 pm.
 We received lots of foot traffic by giving away free samples and by being friendly with everyone who walked by.